haxtheweb/edtechjoker/draft-outline.md

 - HAX [dot] PSU source - https://github.com/haxtheweb/hax-psu/tree/master (src directory has the hax-psu element, index.html minimal css / html work)
 - "Journey" - https://github.com/btopro/journey - Another portfolio comp that I am working on for this potential client.
 This one is more sophisticated but the visual demo might be useful to help w/ understanding some concepts.
 This is built using HAXcms though so don't try to match the JS going on as it won't work for what you are doing
 - HAX The Club - https://github.com/haxtheweb/hax-the-club - start of the hax the club website showing some navigational aspects and more fun stuff.

+## Questions answered:
+- `hax webcomponent` should be run to produce this.
+The "site" is actually a webcomponent.
+If you inspect the `hax-psu` site you'll see 1 tag "is the site".
+Same with `hax-the-club` which if you inspect "is the site"
+- "what web components should I make" - well, one is the site itself like `what-ever-theme`.
+Then probably a screen tag for sizing and position like `what-ever-screen`, a scroll button, a "header with links" tag of some kind, and a "button" or "heading" tag of some kind.
+Or a "footer".